Integration testing without the limits

 Simple Configuration, Powerful Results

 Define your routes in clean YAML.
-The emulator handles request matching, timing, and response formatting automatically.
+Point the binary at a single file or a directory of files — the emulator handles request matching, timing, and response formatting automatically.

 • ✅ Intuitive syntax